USS LST-755: Chinese Civil War

-Taiwan Straight Crises
+Taiwan Strait Crises

 In January 1955, the landing ship transported commander of Kuomintang forces Colonel Wang Shengming and a load of coal for the upcoming battle of Yijiangshan Island.
 Halfway through the voyage, the ship anchored off Dachen Island when she was attacked by two Mig-15s on the 10th.
 Two bombs pierced through her main deck and struck her cargo of coal, yet failed to explode.

 On 4 August 1958, she was in the process of being unloaded in Dongding Island when CCP forces attempted to repel the landing.
-At 18:30 local time, costal artillery shelled the bay the LST and her accompanying fleet were located in.
+At 18:30 local time, coastal artillery shelled the bay the LST and her accompanying fleet were located in.
 After being hit by two 130 mm shells, Chung Hai abandoned attempts her to continue and withdrew out of range of the enemy artillery.
 Now in the open ocean, the fleet was harassed by 9 PLAN torpedo boats.
 The previously unnoticed attacking boats closed in on the group at about 19:10, disrupting the Kuomintang's formation as they tried to evade.

 At 20:25, PLAN torpedo boats 105 and 180 approached Chung Hai and fired four torpedoes.
 One torpedo struck her stern; the resulting explosion knocked out her engine and radar.
 Another torpedo attack on the Taisheng caused a catastrophic explosion on board, sinking the ship in about 5 minutes.
 As the boats withdrew, remaining Kuomintang ships, including Xiangjiang (PC-103), Mei Song (LSM-347), and the damaged Chung Hai opened fire, sinking the torpedo boat 175.
 Following the action, eight crewmembers onboard Chung Hai were killed and another 12 injured.
 The PLAN states that it sunk 2 enemy vessels and damaged another in the action, listing 175 as its only loss.
 Kuomintang sources initially announced that it sunk 8 enemy boats, however reports were later clarified to state that only one enemy vessel was sunk.